blaistmerrimack/blaistmerrimack/README.md

 Hi, I'm Tim Blais.
-I'm a software engineer with experience in:
+I'm a boston-based software engineer.
+- 🔭 I’m currently working on completing my Master's in Computer Science at Merrimack
+- 📫 How to reach me: blaist@merrimack.edu
+- 😄 Pronouns: He/Him/His
+- ⚡ I have experience in:
   - Javascript
   - Typescript
   - Python
   - Java
   - React
   - NextJS
   - NodeJS
   - Git

 <!--
 **blaistmerrimack/blaistmerrimack** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on completing my Master's in Computer Science at Merrimack
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: blaist@merrimack.edu
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: ...
+- ⚡ I have experience in:
+  - Javascript
+  - Typescript
+  - Python
+  - Java
+  - React
+  - NextJS
+  - NodeJS
+  - Git
 -->